-Take 140-characters, add a few emojis and a dash of some hashtags, and what you have is a recipe for job seeking success on Twitter!
+Take 140 characters, add a few emojis and a dash of some hashtags, and you have a recipe for job-seeking success…

 It’s no secret LinkedIn is designed for the professional market; offering suit and ties the space to socially interact with other professionals on an easy-to-use platform.

 Its ability to advertise job vacancies and source potential candidates is hugely popular among job seekers, hiring managers and recruiters alike.

 Yet, what if there was another way to find the perfect career move via social media…

 Twitter presents a world of possibilities and continues to adapt to make the user experience even better; with recent developments including loosening the 140-character limit constraint and adding Moments to drive on-pulse breaking news stories.

 However, if we look at the core, day-to-day activities on the site in a bit more detail, it’s easy to see how Twitter can be a goldmine for finding a new job!